 .They’re perfect in porridges and puddings.

 .They act as a good egg replacer in baking recipes.
 The outer layer of chia seeds swells when mixed with liquids to form a gel.
 This can used in place of eggs to lower cholesterol and increase the nutrient content.
-To make the chia- egg replacement, mix 1 tablespoon of chia seeds with 3 tablespoons of water and let sit for 15 minutes.
+To make the chia- egg replacement, mix 1 tablespoon of chia seeds with 3 tablespoons of water and let

 .Use ground chia as a thickener for soups, smoothies or juices.
 The fiber in the seeds binds with water to form a gel, so the seeds add texture to your food while boosting its nutritional value.